Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 Team Colors: Navy Blue, Red, White

-Team Rivals: Philadelphia 76ers, Atlanta Hawks, Toronto Raptors, Boston Celtics
+Team Rivals: Miami HEAT, Charlotte Hornets, Orlando Magic, Atlanta Hawks, Philadelphia 76ers, Toronto Raptors, Boston Celtics

 Washington Wizards at Capital One Arena

-The Washington Wizards play at Capital One Arena, located in the heart of Washington, D.C.'s vibrant Chinatown neighborhood.
+The Washington Wizards play at Capital One Arena, located in the heart of the city's vibrant Chinatown neighborhood.
 Home to the Wizards and the NHL’s Washington Capitals, the recently renovated arena features new-age seating, sound systems, interactive fan experiences and more — not to mention the ever-growing list of innovative food and beverage options throughout the venue.

 The arena opened in 1997 as the MCI Center (as it was known until 2006), and was renamed to Verizon Center in 2006.
 After a decade as the Verizon Center, the venue became Capital One Arena in 2017.